ucdavis/ecs132/FAQs.md

 conditions of an example were changed.
 Again, often this material on "what if" will show up later on the quizzes.

-*Does NM sometimes skip a section in the book, asking the students to read that section on their own?*
+*Does NM sometimes skip a section in the book during lecture, asking the students to read that section on their own?*

 Yes.
 These are sections that you should be able to delve into on your own, if you've been keeping up with the material.
 Of course, the TAs